RENYREYNOLDSON/RENYREYNOLDSON/README.md

 ![](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 Hello!
 I'm a passionate Software Developer proficient with python, and I have great knowledge of state of the art research and development.
 I'm comfortable with a wide range of software and languages.
 I'm a confident and efficient developer eager to help with any tasks that you need completing.
-My GitHub page has a wide variety of projects including professional, hobby and university work.
+My GitHub page has a wide variety of projects including professional and hobby projects.
 Feel free to reach out and chat!